flavorjones/ruby-c-extensions-explained/README.md

 I'll try to answer questions asked during conference Q&A here.

+### How do you test cross-compiling gems on Github Actions?

+Nokogiri uses the `rake-compiler-dock` OCI images directly to build the gem; and then uses the upload-artifact/download-artifact actions to install that gem on the target system.

+See https://github.com/sparklemotion/nokogiri/blob/main/.github/workflows/gem-install.yml for the concrete implementation!

 ### What's the significance of the flowers you're using as a background image for your RubyKaigi slides?

 I tweeted a brief teaser video in which I explained the joke!